Find Affordable College Courses

 Cambridge, MA

-Harvard University did quite well in this year’s ranking of the most popular places for biomedical engineering students to get a master’s degree.
-It came in at #9 on the list.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+With a ranking of #9, Harvard University did quite well on this year’s most popular schools for biomedical engineering students working on their master’s degree.
+Located in the city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.

 Of the 8 students majoring in bio engineering at Harvard, 50% are male and 50% are female.